 Before You Arrive

-The best way to prevent bed bug bites is to avoid staying in places that have them.
-Unfortunately, there’s no way to guarantee that your chosen hotel won’t have any of these unwanted critters, but it’s still a good idea to check out some of the reviews online; if a lot of people are complaining about infestations and itchy welts, you’re better off booking somewhere else.
+- The best, and probably the most obvious, way to prevent bed bug bites is to first avoid staying in places that have them.
+Unfortunately, there’s no way to guarantee that your chosen hotel won’t have any of these unwanted critters.
+Check out the online reviews of the hotel or resort you’re staying at; if a lot of people are complaining about infestations and itchy welts, you’re better off booking somewhere else.
 Sites like TripAdvisor and the Bed Bug Registry are great resources for this information.
 And, don’t let misconceptions get in the way; bed bugs don’t discriminate and can be found in all types of places, from budget motels to luxurious suites.

 While You’re There

+- Thoroughly inspect your room, bed, and furniture.
 Before you flop down on the bed, check the mattress and surrounding areas for any signs of a bed bug infestation: pull back the covers, flip the pillows, and lift the mattress.
 Bed bugs bear a strong resemblance to apple seeds in both shape and size.
 They might also leave behind bits of dried blood excrement, so take care to notice any red-brown dots.
 If you do find evidence of an infestation, contact hotel management immediately.
 Notify them of the situation, and at the very least, request to be moved to another room.
-It’s likely that other rooms in the same establishment will also have bed bugs though, so if possible, ask for a reimbursement and see if you can stay at another location.
+It’s likely that other rooms in the same establishment will also have bed bugs though, so if possible, ask for a reimbursement and see if you can stay at another location entirely.

 If You Do Get Bit…